 Here is a scenario of how condensation works:

 Put a pot of water on the stove and bring it to a boil.
-Take a dry lid and cover it for a minute, and lift the lid up.
+Take a dry lid and cover it for a minute, and lift the lid.
 What happens?
-Water droplets run down the lid and fall back into the pot.
-That is simply what happens during condensation.
+Water droplets run down the lid and fall into the pot.
+That is what happens during condensation.

 Condensation is the process by which water vapor (gas) in the atmosphere turns into water (liquid state).
 It is the opposite of evaporation.
-This stage is very important because it is the cloud formation stage.
-Cool temperatures are essential for condensation to happen because as long as the temperature in the atmosphere is high, it can hold the water vapor and delay condensation.
+This stage is vital because it is the cloud formation stage.
+Cooler temperatures are essential for condensation to happen because as long as the temperature in the atmosphere is high, it can hold the water vapor and delay condensation.